filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 qmk compile ~/qmk_firmware/users/newbie/newbie.json
 ```
 If everything goes well, it will build a firmware with default settings using your custom key layout.
+You may also run `qmk flash` instead on the .json file for QMK to follow with flashing the keyboard after a successful build.

 # Customising the firmware